Where can I find the application to apply to Chadron State College?

 When should I pay my bill?

 Payment is due no later than the end of the second week of classes ever semester.
-We highly discourage students to carry their tuition fee with them as they travel to the U.S. If you have not been required to pay your first semester cost of attendance in advance, we strongly recommend that you carry your first semester’s cost of attendance with you when you come to the U.S.
+We highly discourage students from carrying large sums of money with them as they travel to the U.S. so you are encouraged to pay the full amount due prior to your arrival.

 Does CSC offer an extended payment plan?